Filipinos

-Filipinos (Mga Pilipino) are citizens or people identified with the country of the Philippines.
+Filipinos (Mga Pilipino) are citizens or people identified and related with the country or sovereign state of the Philippines.
 Filipinos come from various Austronesian peoples, all typically speaking Filipino, English, or other Philippine languages.
 Despite formerly being subject to Spanish administration, less than 1% of Filipinos are fluent in Spanish.
 Currently, there are more than 185 ethnolinguistic groups in the Philippines each with its own language, identity, culture, tradition, and history.